oherych/project/README.md

-# Project

-This is a pretty easy and flexible library for generating a project structure.
+**Project** is a very easy and flexible solution for building your own project generation tool.
+It will be helpful if have want to create a lot of services with the same file structure.
-Can be used in own command-line tools for starting new projects with the same structures.
-Supports customizations and is transportable to different platforms.

-## Overview
-All components can be replaced or extended.

-**Job** - the main work item.
-Contains function that will be executed and interactive description.

-**Builder** - tool for generation jobs list in comfortable way

-**Runner** - responsible for run provided jobs

-**Output** - responsible for displaying progress of work

-**Driver** - describe relation with file system
+The main conсept based on the idea that you have a list of Job and Runner.

+**Job** is the command responsible for creating files or directories.
+You can easily create your own command.

+The **Runner** is functionality responsible for running all jobs one by one and error handling.
+It needs a list of jobs, an adapter for a file system, and adapter output.
+Runner also can be replaced by own implementation.

+**Builder** is a tool for Job generation.
+It provides a more comfortable interface.
+Also, support traversing by folders and relative path for them.

 ## Example